 Why do I see "Buy It Now" buttons?

 It's part of the deal between publishers and libraries: publishers seek the opportunity to sell extra copies of popular items to library patrons who want to skip over the waiting list.
 If you don't mind waiting a bit, go ahead and place a hold, and you will magically receive an email when it's available for you to check out and download.
 If you must read the next installment of your favorite series right now and decide you want to buy a personal e-copy, this link is a convenient way to do that.

 First steps to get started:

-- To get started with OverDrive,visit the OverDrive help page and click the link for your device in the section called "Get started with..."
+- To get started with OverDrive,visit the OverDrive help page and click the link for your device at the bottom of the section called "Getting started."

 - If you're shopping for a mobile device or want to see if your current device is compatible with OverDrive, visit the OverDrive Device Resource Center.

 - Once you have OverDrive installed, you will check out and download e-books and e-audio through ListenUp!
 Vermont (GMLC).

 Want some personal help?
 Call, email, or visit the Reference Desk, and we'll be delighted to help you.
 We can also make appointments for you with our technology intern, who can help with lots of general and specific questions about using your computer or mobile device.

 Remember to start with the OverDrive help page section called "Getting started." (link above).